xelaj/mtproto/README.md

 go generate github.com/xelaj/mtproto
 ```

 That's it!
+You don't need to do anything more!

 ### What is InvokeWithLayer?

-It is Telegram specific feature.
-I you want to create and get information about the current servers configuration, you need to do this:
+It's Telegram specific feature.
+I you want to create client instance and get information about the current servers configuration, you need to do something like this:

 ```go
     resp, err := client.InvokeWithLayer(apiVersion, &telegram.InitConnectionParams{